 - The provision does not limit one-way traffic control to treated bases, surface treatments, and pavements.
-This type of configuration can be used in other operations, such as grading, when appropriate. - Line of sight is important in coordination of side roads and approaches with the limits of the one-way operation. - When the contract does not stipulate a pilot car operation (i.e., bid proposal does not include such an item), a new item can be established by change order if the Engineer deems that method of traffic control to be most appropriate; and - Contractor vehicles and equipment may utilize the closed lane in any manner.
+This type of configuration can be used in other operations, such as grading, when appropriate. - Line of sight is important in coordination of side roads and approaches with the limits of the one-way operation. - When the contract does not stipulate a pilot car operation, it may be established by change order if the Engineer deems that method of traffic control to be most appropriate; and - Contractor vehicles and equipment may utilize the closed lane in any manner.
 The one-way controlled open lane is for public traffic and, should the contractor use that lane, all rules and procedures applicable to public traffic will apply to the contractor.
 There will be no "wrong-way" travel in the open lane, no heavy equipment will join the public traffic and any additional traffic control will be performed according to approved plans only. - The contractor is required to plan and conduct operations so that the roadway can be reopened to two-way traffic at the end of the shift.
 If the nature of the work prevents this or if the work area is left in a condition unsafe for public two-way traffic, then the contractor must continue the one-way operation throughout the off-shift hours.